Coding Tip: Importance of Reporting Glasgow Coma Scale

 AHIMA Approved ICD-10-CM/PCS Trainer

 Prior to October 1, 2016, the coma scale was only reported in conjunction with traumatic brain injuries, acute cerebrovascular disease or sequelae of cerebrovascular disease codes.
-Coders should now be reporting the GCS when documented on any case where there is monitoring of the central nervous system regardless of the medical condition requiring the monitoring.
+Coders should now be reporting the GCS when documented on any case where there is monitoring of the central nervous system regardless of the medical condition requiring the monitoring, except when the patient is receiving sedation for medically induced coma or medications intended to sedate.

 When reporting the GCS, a code from each category is needed to complete the scale.
 At a minimum, report the initial score documented on presentation to your facility.
 This may be from EMT or from the ED.
 Only report the total score when there is no documentation in the record indicating the individual scores.